 Chainsaws with high-profile chains require more effort during the operation and have a high vibration.
 How to choose a chain for the most popular chain saw in our 1.2 buy chains for chainsaws still?
 To reduce the impact of negative causes, you can use a different approach – on high-profile driver links pitch is miniaturized, and on the contrary, on the low-profile.

 Also useful to read: Best cheap chainsaws – review for the buyer and Best 18 inch chainsaw.

 Useful Tips: How To Measure a Chainsaw Guide Bar

-In this video you will learn how to get the correct length measurement of a chainsaw guide bar.
+In this video you will learn how to get the true length measurement of a chainsaw guide bar from tip to tip.

 In any standard high quality chain, all cutting number of driver links have 2 tails.
 Usually the cutting teeth are made of durable materials and almost everything determines the overall price.
 Despite the high price, it is better to choose a chain based on its properties.
 At the same time, you should consider options that reduce the cost of the tool, especially if chainsaw is used seldom.

 In order to reduce the price of the chains they can be made with skipping or half-skipping cutting links.
 With the half-skip chain an extra connecting number of drive links are installed in every 2nd pair of cutting teeth.
 With skipping, an extra link is fitted after every cutting tooth.